 I was wrong when I suggested it was forgotten.
 Dead wrong.

-Current and former residents have a love and pride for this town that we could all take example from.
+Current and former residents have a love and pride for this town that we could all learn from.

 The most exciting information I received was about this house: